karthikathota/DSA/Readme.md

     current->next = newNode;
 }

-// INSERTING A NEW NODE AT A GIVE POSTION OF THE LSIT void insertAtPosition(struct Node** head, int data, int position) {
+// INSERTING A NEW NODE AT A GIVE POSTION OF THE LIST void insertAtPosition(struct Node** head, int data, int position) {
     struct Node* newNode = createNode(data);